kjarm32/portfolio/README.md

   &nbsp;&nbsp;
   <img src="assets/IMG_3685 (1).jpeg" width="28%" alt="Wind tunnel test">
 </p>
-<p align="center"><em>Left to right: concept sketch, SolidWorks multi-section loft, and 1:1 FDM model on the EWT three-component balance sting.</em></p>
+<p align="center"><em>Left to right: concept sketch, SolidWorks multi-section surface loft, and 1:1 FDM model installed on the EWT three-component balance sting.</em></p>

-### Wind Tunnel Stall Campaign
+### Physical Test Campaign

-The tunnel campaign used a three-component force balance for normal force, axial force, and pitching moment.
-Data was sampled at 25 Hz, corrected with wind-off tare, and pressure-corrected at each AoA point.
-I extended the sweep to 20° AoA, which was 12° beyond the CFD range, to capture the full post-stall regime.
+The wind tunnel test used a three-component force balance to capture normal force, axial force, and pitching moment simultaneously.
+I instrumented the setup for 25 Hz multi-channel data acquisition with wind-off tare correction and real-time pressure correction applied at each angle-of-attack point.
+I extended the sweep 12° beyond the CFD-characterized range to map the full post-stall regime — the region CFD cannot reliably predict is where physical testing adds the most value.

-**Key results**
+**Key hardware and test results**

-- Gradual stall onset confirmed at **14 to 16°**, identified by normal-force slope collapse and pitching-moment reversal.
+- Force-balance data and CFD predictions agreed well through the 8° pre-stall range, validating the simulation setup against physical hardware.
-- **Peak normal force: 3.36 N at 18°**.
-The post-stall drop to 3.33 N at 20° was only about 1%, which suggests progressive spanwise separation rather than a full-span stall collapse.
+- Gradual stall onset confirmed at **14 to 16°** by normal-force slope collapse and pitching-moment sign reversal.
-- CFD and tunnel normal force agreed well through the 8° pre-stall CFD range.
+- **Peak normal force: 3.36 N at 18°**, dropping only 1% at 20° — indicating progressive spanwise separation rather than a sudden full-span stall, a result that only becomes visible in physical test.
-- **Pitching moment peaked before normal force** at 16° vs 18°, indicating an aerodynamic-center shift near stall.
+- Pitching moment peaked before normal force (16° vs 18°), identifying an aerodynamic-center shift that has real consequences for control system design.
-- Zero-lift angle was about −1.5° to −2°, consistent with the cambered centerbody producing positive loading at zero incidence.
+- Zero-lift angle: approximately −1.5° to −2°, consistent with the cambered geometry.

 ### Aerodynamic Data Summary